Frogs of Borneo

 Peak Sticky Frog

-This species was named along with K. dringi as part of a taxonomic revision of Kalophrynus nubicola from Gunung Mulu National Park, Sarawak, Malaysia (Borneo) (Fukuyama et al. 2021).
-All three species currently qualify as Bornean micro-endemics, reported from Gunung Mulu as type locality, at different elevational levels.
-The name K. puncak refers to the fact that this species endemic to the highest elevations at Gunung Mulu, specifically 2110-2376 m.
-At the lower end of the range, it overlaps with K. nubicola.
+This species was described alongside K. dringi as part of a taxonomic revision of Kalophrynus nubicola from Gunung Mulu National Park, Sarawak, Malaysia (Borneo) (Fukuyama et al. 2021).
+All three species currently qualify as Bornean micro-endemics, reported from Gunung Mulu as their type locality, each occupying different elevational levels.
+The name K. puncak refers to the species’ endemism at the highest elevations of Gunung Mulu, specifically between 2110 and 2376 meters.
+At the lower end of this range, it overlaps with K. nubicola.

-Kalophrynus puncak is a small Kalophrynus.
-Adult males measure 19.6 to 22.7 mm in snout-vent-length, females 24.8 mm.
-The species is slightly bigger than both K. nubicola and K. dringi.
-It lacks the yellow snout patches of K. nubicola; its blueish iris and lack of a dorsolateral stripes distinguishes it from K. dringi.
-Furhtermore, the skin of K. puncak is notably different from the other two species.
-It is tubercular dorsally and at the upper lateral flanks; lower flanks, chin, abdomen, and posterior sides of thighs show an areolate skin pattern.
+Kalophrynus puncak is a small frog.
+Adult males measure 19.6 to 22.7 mm in snout–vent length (SVL), while females reach 24.8 mm.
+The species is slightly larger than both K. nubicola and K. dringi.
+It lacks the yellow snout patches seen in K. nubicola, and its bluish iris and absence of dorsolateral stripes distinguish it from K. dringi.
+Furthermore, the skin texture of K. puncak is notably different from the other two species: it is tubercular dorsally and on the upper lateral flanks, while the lower flanks, chin, abdomen, and posterior sides of the thighs exhibit an areolate skin pattern.

-Kalophrynus puncak hides in moss, under logs or under leaf litter, from where males call during the day.
-The call is a single, short, pulsed note with the dominant fequency at 1.75 to 2.52 kHz.
+Kalophrynus puncak hides in moss (image), under logs, or beneath leaf litter, from where males call during the day.
+The call is a single, short, pulsed note with a dominant frequency ranging from 1.75 to 2.52 kHz.

-At the upper elevations of Gunung Mulu, the species is the most abundant amphibian but difficult to find due to their small size and secretive lifestyle.
-The food consists of ants, termites and other small arthropods.
-Larval live is mostly unknown but Fukuyama et. al 2021 found a terrestrial clutch in mosses at the base of a tree.
+At the upper elevations of Gunung Mulu, this species is the most abundant amphibian but is difficult to find due to its small size and secretive lifestyle.
+Its diet consists of ants, termites, and other small arthropods.
+The larval stage remains mostly unknown, but Fukuyama et al. (2021) discovered a terrestrial clutch in moss at the base of a tree.

 Version tracking